BFA in Graphic Design

 Faculty members work closely with students to strengthen students’ technical and conceptual abilities through both carefully defined and open-ended projects.
 They also serve as an entry point into professional practice through their own studio practices and professional networks.
 Students are expected to actively participate in the Boston-based design community through organizations like AIGA in order to cultivate their own professional networks.
-The Graphic Design program benefits from cross-disciplinary engagement with the College of Communication, the Questrom School of Business, Innovate@BU, and the Hariri Institute for Computing, which enables the sharing of expertise and collaboration with creative individuals in various communication-driven fields.
+The Graphic Design program benefits from cross-disciplinary engagement with the College of Communication, the Questrom School of Business, Innovate@BU, the Hariri Institute for Computing, and the Faculty of Computing & Data Sciences, which enables the sharing of expertise and collaboration with creative individuals in various communication-driven fields.

-All students graduating with a Bachelor of Fine Arts degree from the Boston University School of Visual Arts are expected to:
+All students graduating with a Bachelor of Fine Arts degree from the Boston University School of Visual Arts will: